 Natural Human Lives

 The point of walking is part exercise and part getting to places that have no road/parking (eg. mountains or large sports events.)
 The benefits, especially for the old, are mobility in the legs and heart exercise.
-Just getting there, too has rewards such as the discovery of eagle owls nesting in the middle of the desert.
+Just getting there, too has rewards such as the discovery of eagle owls constructing their 2-egg scrape in the middle of the desert.
 The downside can be the weather, the expensive clothing required for some pursuits or the company (or lack of it.)